Cursor Cmd-K Inline Edit Spinner Never Returns: Fix It

 • Pasting a long prompt with multiple instructions.
 Cmd-K does best with one clear ask.

 • Assuming the spinner means progress.
-It does not — it is just a UI element waiting on an HTTP response that may never come.
+It does not — it is a UI element waiting on a streamed response that may never arrive.

 • Ignoring the model dropdown in the popup.
 Each new Cmd-K session can land on a different default.